quarterback/june2023site/src/pages/tennis.md

 **Omnivore College Football Computer Poll**
 My computer football ranking, Omnivore Rankings, was listed in the [Massey Computer Rankings Comparison](https://masseyratings.com/ranks) for several years, it crowned a Omnivore National Champion which took the highest ranked mid-major program each year.

-I started around 2007 and ended it at the end of the BCS era, before bringing it back for the 2023 college football season.
+I started around 2007 and ended it at the end of the BCS era.

 **My tennis journey**